Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Adjoint spontaneous motion

 \section{Adjoint spontaneous motion}

-Consider the adjoint homogeneous problem formulated in \S\ref{ssec:adjointproblem} for the concentration field $c'$ and flow field $\bu'$, with associated pressure $p'$, stress tensor $\boldsymbol{\sigma}'$ and particle velocities $\bU'$ and $\boldsymbol{\Omega}'$.
+Consider the adjoint problem formulated in Sec.~\ref{ssec:adjointproblem} for the concentration field $c'$ and flow field $\bu'$, with associated pressure $p'$, stress tensor $\boldsymbol{\sigma}'$ and particle velocities $\bU'$ and $\boldsymbol{\Omega}'$.
 The problem consists of Laplace's equation \eqref{c eq A}, the concentration-coupled Stokes equations \eqref{u eqs A} and the natural auxiliary conditions associated with $\mathcal{L}^*$, namely the boundary conditions \eqref{bcs A}, the far-field conditions \eqref{far A} and the integral constraints \eqref{F T balances A}.
-(Given that the stress is not divergence free, it is important to remember that the force is defined as in \eqref{F def new}.)
-We shall constructively show that, like the original homogeneous problem of \S\ref{ssec:homogeneous}, this adjoint homogeneous problem also possesses a family of non-trivial solutions.
+Recall that the force is defined as in \eqref{F def new}; given that stress is not divergence-free in the adjoint problem, that definition differs from the conventional one (\ref{force torque}a).
+We shall constructively show that, like the direct problem defined in Sec.~\ref{ssec:homogeneousR} (and the order-$\epsilon$ homogeneous problem of Sec.~\ref{ssec:homogeneous}), this adjoint problem possesses a family of non-trivial solutions describing steady rectilinear motion of the particle with an arbitrary particle velocity, without rotation.

-Let $\theta$ be the angle between $\bx$ and $\bU'$.
-We introduce spherical coordinates $(r,\theta,\phi)$, with $r$ defined as before and $\phi$ an azimuthal angle, and associated unit vectors $(\be_r,\be_{\theta},\be_{\phi})$.
-We look for solutions with the same angular dependence as the solutions of the homogeneous problem (cf.~\eqref{homogeneous sol}).
+Let $\theta$ be the angle between $\br$ and $\bU'$.
+We introduce spherical coordinates $(r,\theta,\phi)$, with $r$ defined as in the main text and $\phi$ an azimuthal angle, and associated unit vectors $(\be_r,\be_{\theta},\be_{\phi})$.
+We look for solutions with the same angular dependence as the solutions of the direct problem (cf.~\eqref{linear sol}).
 Thus, we write \refstepcounter{equation}

 with $\mathbf{U}'$ an arbitrary vector and $\boldsymbol{\Omega}'=\bzero$.
 In terms of the reduced fields $\hat{c}(r)$, $\hat{u}(r)$ and $\hat{v}(r)$, the boundary conditions \eqref{bcs A} read as \refstepcounter{equation}